 This indicates that selecting from multiple subspaces is more efficient than selecting from multiple Gaussian process models.
-The MACE approach is a typical multi-objective approach.
-The results show that the proposed ESSI finds better results on fifty-six problems than the MACE approach when $q=4$ is used.
+The MACE approach~\cite{Lyu_2018} is a typical multi-objective approach.
+The results show that the proposed SSEI finds better results on forty-three problems than the MACE approach when $q=4$ is used.
 It seems that selecting acquisition samples from multiple subspaces is more promising than selecting from the Pareto front approximation.
-Finally, the PEI, EIMI and KB are three sequential-batch approaches.
+Finally, the PEI~\cite{Zhan2017}, EIMI~\cite{LiZheng_2016} and KB~\cite{Ginsbourger_2010} are three penalty approaches.
 They select acquisition samples sequentially within one iteration and then evaluate them in parallel.
-The results show that our proposed ESSI performs significantly better than the PEI, EIMI and KB on fifty-one, forty-eight and forty-seven problems.
-In summary, the proposed ESSI approach is able to find significantly better results on most of test problems when compared with different kinds of batch EI approaches when a small batch size $q=4$ in employed.
+The results show that our proposed SSEI performs significantly better than the PEI, EIMI and KB on fifty-one, fifty and fifty problems.
+In summary, the proposed SSEI approach is able to find significantly better results on most of test problems when compared with different kinds of batch EI approaches as a small batch size $q=4$ in employed.
 The experiment results can empirically prove the effectiveness of the proposed ESSI approach in small batch size setting.